rohit4729/Updat_lambda_with_0-_Downtime/README.md

-# 🚀 Zero Downtime Lambda Function Updates
+# 🚀 Zero Downtime Lambda Function-Updates

 This project demonstrates how to **update an AWS Lambda function with zero downtime** using **Lambda versions, aliases, API Gateway stage variables, and weighted traffic shifting**.